3urobeat/spotify-playlist-similarity-checker/README.md

 The script will fetch all songs and then compare them.
 The full output will also be saved in the `output.txt` file, which might make looking at the results easier for you.

+&nbsp;

+## Config
+Documentation of config settings:
+- playlistID (String): Spotify playlist ID of the playlist to fetch
+- oAuthToken (String): Spotify oAuthToken to authorize this script to access the Spotify API (see setup above request)
+- fetchDelay (Number): Time in ms to wait between each 100 songs requested from the Spotify API.
+Default: 500
+- ignoreSimilarityBelowPerc (Number): Similarities below this percentage value will be ignored.
+Default: 90

+The similarity of two artist - song title pairs is measured with the [Jaro-Winkler distance](https://en.wikipedia.org/wiki/Jaro%E2%80%93Winkler_distance).